mmadden/grumber/README.md

 it on port 80 (by default), and start watching the source files for changes.
 See `Gruntfile.js` for a deeper dive into what happens here.

-Now you can open `localhost` in a browser to load the application.
+Now you can open `localhost:8500` in a browser to load the application.

 ### Development build only